 We are an in vitro diagnostics company that has developed an innovative and proprietary technology platform that offers a rapid, sensitive and simple alternative to existing diagnostic methodologies.
 We are using our T2 Magnetic Resonance platform ("T2MR"), to develop a broad set of applications aimed at lowering mortality rates, improving patient outcomes and reducing the cost of healthcare by helping medical professionals make targeted treatment decisions earlier.
 Our initial development efforts utilizing T2MR target sepsis and hemostasis, which are areas of significant unmet medical need where existing therapies could be more effective with improved diagnostics.
 On September 22, 2014, we received market authorization from the FDA for our first two products, the T2Dx Instrument ("T2Dx"), and the T2Candida Panel ("T2Candida"), for the direct detection of Candida species in human whole blood specimens and independent of blood culture from patients with symptoms of, or medical conditions predisposing the patient to, invasive fungal infections.
 We have launched the commercialization of T2Dx and T2Candida in the United States, and we have built and continue to expand a direct sales force that is primarily targeting the top 450 hospitals in the United States that have the highest concentration of patients at risk for Candida infections.
 Our next three diagnostic applications are called T2Bacteria, T2HemoStat, and T2Lyme, which are focused on bacterial sepsis infections, hemostasis, and Lyme disease, respectively.
 In Q4 2015, we began collecting patient samples for our clinical trial for T2Bacteria.
-We hope to commercially launch the T2Bacteria Panel in the second quarter of 2017.
-We plan to initiate clinical trials in the second half of 2016 for T2HemoStat.
-We expect that existing reimbursement codes will support our T2Bacteria and T2HemoStat product candidates, and that the anticipated economic savings associated with T2Bacteria and T2Candida will be realized directly by hospitals.
-We believe our combined in
+We hope to commercially launch the T2Bacteria Panel in 2017.
+We expect that existing reimbursement codes will support our T2Bacteria product candidate, and that the anticipated economic savings associated with T2Bacteria and T2Candida will be realized directly by hospitals.
+We believe our combined initial annual addressable market opportunity for sepsis, hemostasis and Lyme disease is over \$3.7 billion in the Unite

 We have never been profitable and have incurred net losses in each year since inception.
-Our accumulated deficit at March 31, 2016 was \$162.3 million.
+Our accumulated deficit at June 30, 2016 was \$176.4 million.
 Substantially all our net losses resulted from costs incurred in connection with our research and development programs and from selling, general and administrative costs associated with our operations.
 Having obtained authorization from the FDA to market T2Dx and T2Candida, we are incurring significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 In addition, we expect that our expenses will increase substantially as we continue the research and development of our other product candidates and maintain, expand and protect our intellectual property portfolio.
 Accordingly, we may seek to fund our operations through public equity or private equity or debt financings, as well as other sources.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 Our failure to raise capital or enter into such other arrangements as and when needed would have a negative impact on our financial condition and our ability to develop and commercialize T2Dx, T2Candida and our other product candidates.